mdemarne/Panop/README.md

 One way to avoid this is to do online analysis and search: this is what Panop is for.

-Panop will provide you a simple interface that allow you to select the target of a search and its settings, as well as domain boundaries and search depth.
+Panop will provide you a simple interface that allows you to select the target of a search and its settings, as well as domain boundaries and search depth.
 It will then return you a list of URLs matching your requirements and allow you to browse through it.